Arubacloud/devsecops-demo-2025/setup/external-secret/README.md

 ```

 ## Notes
-- For production, review the [External Secrets Operator documentation](https://external-secrets.io/) for advanced configuration and integration with secret backends (e.g., Vault, AWS Secrets Manager).
+- For production, review the [External Secrets Operator documentation](https://external-secrets.io/) for advanced configuration and integration with secret backends.
 - Ensure your cluster has network access to your chosen secret backend.

 ## References